vbatts/git-validation/README.md

 # git-validation

-A way to do per git commit validation
+A way to do validation on git commits.

 ## install